 Through their persistent efforts, Bharat has more than 160 patents and has delivered over 4 billion vaccines to people in 123 countries.
 Their research and development have led to advances in the fight against maladies including COVID-19, rotavirus, Zika, typhoid, and hepatitis-B—potentially saving millions of lives.

 The University of Wisconsin–Madison has recognized these extraordinary contributions by awarding Krishna the Distinguished Alumni Award in 2011 and an honorary degree in 2022.
+(Watch Krishna Ella receive his honorary degree and his remarks–approx 30 min mark.)

 The road leading through Wisconsin